JonDevOps/test-site/README.md

  1. A **media condition** ((max-width:600px)) — you'll learn more about these in the CSS topic, but for now let's just say that a media condition describes a possible state that the screen can be in.
 In this case, we are saying "when the viewport width is 600 pixels or less".
  2. A space
  3. The width of the slot the image will fill when the media condition is true (480px)
+    * Notice that the last slot width has no media condition (this is the default that is chosen when none of the media conditions are true).
+The browser ignores everything after the first matching condition, so be careful how you order the media conditions.

 2.2) **Resolution switching: Same size, different resolutions**